AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-configuration-and-administration/c-server-settings/r-general.md

 ## IS::RemoteUrlDefaultExpiration - Remote Image Source Default TTL {#section-e4c31228b459492cacd2f482d9575f71}

-The TTL for cached images obtained via HTTP from a remote source using the `src={…}` construct.
+The TTL for cached images obtained by way of HTTP from a remote source using the `src={…}` construct.
 Only used when the remote server does not include an Expiration header in its HTTP response.
 Integer value in seconds.

 ## IS::RemoteUrlTimeout - Remote Image Source Timeout {#section-437646c479cc4bea81dae42100a3c50a}

-The time the Image Server will wait for a remote server to deliver the requested image file via HTTP before returning an error.
+The time the Image Server waits for a remote server to deliver the requested image file by way of HTTP before returning an error.
 Integer value in seconds.

 ## PS::allowDefaultCatalogRequests - Enable/Disable Default Catalog Requests {#section-484e442a115a49b4ac269d1718b351e1}